This article is part of a larger series on Accounting Software.

-QuickBooks sales receipts should only be used when receiving a payment for which an invoice has not been issued.
-The prior tutorial discussed receiving payments for outstanding invoices.
+QuickBooks sales receipts should only be used when receiving a payment for which an invoice hasn’t been issued.
+The previous tutorial, How to Receive Payments in QuickBooks Online, discussed accepting payments for outstanding invoices.

 This tutorial is one in our series of Free QuickBooks Tutorials.
 The video below and the step-by-step instructions that follow present the same information.

 Click +New at the top of the left menu bar and then select Sales receipt in the first column under Customers, as shown below.

 QuickBooks Online will then display the sales receipt screen.
 The fields that appear on the screen will depend upon the settings you specified in our tutorials on How To Set Up Sales Form Content in QuickBooks Online and How To Set Up Advanced Settings in QuickBooks Online.
 The animated GIF below shows the sales receipt form used for creating a sample receipt for our fictitious company, Paul’s Plumbing.

 Below is a list of some of the fields you need to complete when creating a sales receipt in QuickBooks Online.

 - Customer: Select the customer’s name from the drop-down list or select Add New to create a new customer.
 Once you select a customer, the email and address fields should populate automatically, provided the customer information is complete.

 - Sales receipt date: Typically, QuickBooks will default to the current date, but you can change this date if the sale is on a different date.